 - Save/export your 3D model as an STL file.
 More info on STL files is here.

 - Import the STL file into a slicer program that will prepare the 3D object for the printer.
-We use PrusaSlicer because it plays well with the printers in the makerspace.
+We use PrusaSlicer because it plays well with the printers in the makerspace, and it was developed by the same people who make most of our printers.
 The program is free and worth downloading if you’re going to be printing a lot.
-There are other options for slicer programs if you’d like to branch out.
+There are other options for slicer programs if you’d like to branch out like Orca Slicer, UliMaker Cura, or Slic3r.

 - When you first open PrusaSlicer you’ll be prompted to configure things via the Configuration Wizard.